ryancanton/be_mod2_intermission_work/b2_intermission_work.md

     The div tag is used to hold other HTML elements, usually for styling purposes.
 It can have a class or id, but without any elements inside of it, it doesn't do much of anything.
   * `<section>`
     The section tag separates and defines sections of a webpage.
 From my testing, it intrinsically effects the elements contained inside it, unlike div (My headers always became smaller when inside a section tag).
-  * `<ul>`, `<ol>`, and `<li>`
+  * `<ul>`, `<ol>`, and `<li>`.
     `<ul>` is an unordered list that contains `<li>`, or list elements usually separated with bullet points. `<ol>` stands for ordered list, and will contain `<li>` list elements that are numbered or lettered or counted in some other way.
-  * `<form>`
-  * `<input>`
+  * `<form>` The form tag indicates a section that takes input from the user.
+It can be a text box, a radio button, or other forms
+    of accepting input
+  * `<input>` The input tag is used after the form to specify how the user will input its data.
+See above for examples.

  ## CSS

 1. What is CSS?
+CSS, or Cascading Style Sheets, is the language used to style web pages.

 1. What is a CSS selector?
 How do you use the ID selector?
 The class selector?
+Selectors are like a code that contains specific styling instructions.
+Any HTML elements that have the selector will use the specified styling.
+IDs can only be used on one element, while classes are used for multiple elements.

 1. What are the three ways to include CSS in your HTML documents?
 What are the pros and cons of each?
+It can be done inline, which is useful for short styling specs, but is bad if you want to use that styling for multiple elements.
+It can be done internally, with a style tag at the top of an HTML page.
+This is useful for styling multiple elements the same, but it can drastically increase the length of the HTML document.
+It can be done externally on a file, which is good for stykeing multiple elements the same without increasing the length of the document, but it can be difficult to tell how the web page is styled just from looking at the HTML doc.

 1. What is the Box Model?
 Describe each component of the Box Model.
+The box model represents the layout of a webpage.
+It contains:
+Content - The content of the box, where text and images appear Padding - Clears an area around the content.
+The padding is transparent, unless styled otherwise Border - A border that goes around the padding and content Margin - The transparent area outside the border

 ## SQL

 ### Jumpstart Lab Tutorial

 1. What is a database?
+A database is a data grouped by rows and columns.
+It is similar to an array of objects that all have the same attribute types.
 1. What is SQL?
+SQL, or Structured Query Language, is a language used to access and manipulate databases.
 1. What is SQLite3?
+SQLite3 is a sub-language of SQL with specific keywords used to create, manipulate, and access databases.
 1. What is a Table?
+A table is a combination of rows and columns that store data.
 1. What is a primary key?
+It is a key that defines a row in a table.
+It contains unique, non-null values.
 1. What is a foreign key?
+A foreign key is used to show that the value is used on multiple tables.
 1. Explain what each of the following SQL commands do:
-  * insert
+  * insert - used to create new data in a table with specified values
-  * select
+  * select - used to access rows/columns of a table
-  * where
+  * where - used to limit/specify where select or insert is used
-  * order by
+  * order by - used to organize table according to specified order
-  * inner join
+  * inner join - used to combine multiple tables at specified row

 ### PG Exercises